addshore/mediawiki-docker-dev/README.md

 ## Commands

-You can setup a small bash alias to make running the various commands much easier.
-An example is provided below:
+The below commands are shell scripts in the mediawiki-docker-dev directory.

+For example, the Up command can be invoked as `./up`, and the Bash command as `./bash`, etc.

+To easily invoke these while working in another directory (e.g. mediawiki/core, or an extension) you can add a small bash alias to your `bashrc` file.
+For example:

 ```bash
 alias mw-docker-dev='_(){ (cd /$GITPATH/github/addshore/mediawiki-docker-dev; ./$@) ;}; _'
 ```

-Without such a bash alias you will have the run the scripts from within the mediawiki-docker-dev directory itself.
+The below documentation assumes this alias in examples, but each of these also works directly.
+Instead of `mw-docker-dev start` you would run `./start` from your Terminal tab for mw-docker-dev.

 ### Up